Credit Card Review: The Platinum Cashback Everyday Credit Card From American Express UK

 But, we also recognise that depending on your situation, you may be happy with a no-nonsense cash discount on your purchases rather than diving into the world of loyalty points.
 Fortunately, American Express UK has a number of cashback card options available.
 One of those is the Platinum Cashback Everyday Credit Card.

 Despite its ‘platinum’ name, this card is marketed toward those looking for simple cashback rewards combined with no annual fee.
 It’s also for those happy to forego most of the additional benefits provided by more premium points-earning American Express cards.

 Welcome Bonus and Annual Fee

 As this card does not earn any points, there is no welcome points bonus if you are accepted for this card.
-Instead, you’ll receive 5% cashback on all purchases (up to £100 in total) for all purchases made during your first three months after you activate the card.
+Instead, you’ll receive 5% cashback on all purchases (up to £100 in total) for all purchases made during your first six months of cardmembership.
 You would need to spend £2,000 in that period to receive the full £100 cashback.

-There’s no annual fee, so provided you’re able to spend the full £2,000 in the first three months, you’ll come out £100 in front.
+There’s no annual fee, so provided you’re able to spend the full £2,000 in the first six months, you’ll come out £100 in front.

 - 0.5% cashback for the first £5,000 spent on purchases; and

 - 1.0% cashback after that first £5,000, with no limits.